One Day in Lisbon: What to See (+Itinerary & Walking Map)

 Make sure to try Pastéis de Belém in Lisbon

-The kids loved a small shop that is specialized in sardines.
-Here, you can buy a tin of sardines with your birth year on it.
-Each tin contained a historic fact from that year.
-I assume the sardines themselves are more recent… 🙂
+The kids loved a small shop specializing in sardines, where you can buy a tin with your birth year on it.
+Each one includes a historical fact from that year.
+I assume the sardines themselves are a bit more recent… 🙂

 Portuguese sardines shop in Lisbon